 Directions

-- While the sauce simmers, cook the pasta according to package instructions in salted water until al dente.
+- Meanwhile cook pasta in salted water till al dente.

 Chef’s Advice and Tips